alganAWESOME/filter-creation-tool/README.md

 # Contribution

 [Here's a GPT](https://chat.openai.com/g/g-84Wr6Wyxe-filter-class-creator) that will will help you create new filters for `filters.py`.
+Copy and paste the generated class into `filters.py`.